List of Marvel Comics characters: C: Chtylok

 Chtylok the Che-K'n Kau is a character in American comic books published by Marvel Comics.
 The character first appears in The Sensational Spider-Man #13 (Feb.
 1997).

 Chtylok is a 25 ft tall chicken-like monster with razor-sharp talons, bovine-like legs and hooves, and a large, spiked, prehensile tail, that is capable of flight.
 It inhabits an area of the Antarctic, just outside the Savage Land.
 Millennia ago, the Fall People of the Savage Land worshiped the beast, until it went into hibernation.

 The hole in the ozone layer has begun to cause the ice around the Savage Land to melt, which wakes Chtylok from its hibernation.
 It finds its way to the surface of Monster Island and follows several fleeing monsters to the Florida Keys, where it battles the Hulk.

 Caesar Cicero

-Caesar "Big C" Cicero is a character appearing in American comic books published by Marvel Comics.

-He first appeared in Amazing Spider-Man #168 (October 1976) and is primarily known as a member of Silvermane's faction of the Maggia, a criminal organization within the Marvel Universe.
+Caesar Cicero is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Amazing Spider-Man #168 (October 1976) and is primarily known as a member of Silvermane's faction of the Maggia, a criminal organization.
 Cicero serves as the group's legal counsel, providing advice and representation in legal matters, which allows the Maggia to maintain their criminal operations while evading legal consequences.

 Cicero, also known by his nickname "Big C", is characterized by his intelligence and legal acumen.
 As a lawyer, he frequently uses his knowledge of the law to manipulate the judicial system in favor of the Maggia, helping the organization navigate the complexities of criminal defense.
 Despite not being a typical mob enforcer, Cicero is a formidable figure within the organization due to his strategic thinking and his ability to protect high-ranking members from prosecution.

-Throughout his appearances, Cicero is portrayed as a key figure in the Maggia's operations, often working behind the scenes to protect their interests.
-His role as a legal advisor places him in direct opposition to law enforcement and superheroes such as Spider-Man, who often confront the Maggia's criminal activities.
-Cicero has played an instrumental role in multiple storylines where he helps to defend Maggia members, including providing legal support during criminal trials and managing the fallout from various criminal schemes.

-In addition to his legal expertise, Cicero is also shown to be involved in some of the more underhanded dealings of the Maggia, demonstrating a willingness to bend or break the law in order to maintain the organization's power.
-His actions and connections make him an influential figure within the criminal underworld, with his legal services being highly valued by mobsters seeking to avoid conviction.

-While Cicero's primary allegiance lies with the Maggia, his character has been used in various storylines to explore the intersection of law and crime, as well as the ethical dilemmas faced by those who operate in the gray areas of society.